 How to Monitor Bandwidth on a Mac

-If you are using metered internet service either through a jailbroken iPhone WiFi hotspot, the Verizon iPhone hotspot, the recent Canadian telecom disaster, or any other bandwidth restricted service, you’ll want to keep an eye on your bandwidth consumption.
-Here’s how you can do this in Mac OS X for free.
+If you are using metered internet service either through an official Personal Wi-Fi Hotspot service, a jailbroken iPhone WiFi hotspot, or a local cable or telecom monopoly that’s imposing bandwidth caps and limits on your internet access, or any other bandwidth restricted service, you’ll probably want to keep an eye on your bandwidth consumption so that you know where you are and when you may hit your limit.
+We’re going to show you how you can watch your bandwidth in Mac OS X for free by using an app called SurplusMeter.

 How to Monitor Bandwidth Use on your Mac

-- First, download SurplusMeter 2.0.3 (Direct Download link) and install the app into /Applications
+- First, get BitMeter or SurplusMeter 2.0.3, we’re going to focus mostly on SurplusMeter, and install the app into /Applications

 - Set the day that your monthly billing cycle or bandwidth use starts on (most people will use 1)